-The Forum on Promoting Children's Cognitive, Affective, and Behavioral Health (a children's health forum) aims to inform a forward-looking agenda for building a stronger research and practice base around the development and implementation of programs, practices, and policies to promote all children’s cognitive, affective, and behavioral (CAB) health, including those with disabilities.
+The Forum for Children's Well-Being aims to inform a forward-looking agenda for building a stronger research and practice base around the development and implementation of programs, practices, and policies to promote all children’s cognitive, affective, and behavioral (CAB) health, including those with disabilities.

-Through public workshops, commissioned papers, and other activities to inform the public, members of the Forum identify what decision makers and practitioners at multiple levels want to learn from research and how implementation science can help both in translating research to practice and having practice inform research.
+Through public workshops, commissioned papers, and other activities, members of the Forum connect with decision makers and practitioners at multiple levels, translating research to practice and informing practice with research.

 The Forum is guided by three strategic priorities:

-- Support the scaling up of effective interventions and programs.
+3. Support the scaling up of effective interventions

 Throughout all of our work we promote health equity to address disparities and improve the lives of all children, families, and communities.